headquarters/letter-probability/README.md

 string is a one time operation and allows the app to import the already-computed static string without having to do that work on each page load/app startup/etc. To get the string, run `node print-string.js`.

-The string at the bottom of the page is built with a <span> tags wrapping each letter for the sake of styling.
+The string at the bottom of the page is built with <span> tags wrapping each letter for the sake of styling.
 I would normally not do something like this in a production app because of the computational overhead of mapping over every letter in a gigantic string just to wrap it in a span and then appending 1000+ DOM nodes.
-Nonetheless, it looks kind of cool. :)
+Nonetheless, it looks kind of cool when the selected letter highlights. :)